IndrajeetPatil/chatgpt-clone/README.md

   would have sufficed.
 But it was a good exercise to learn Next.js, especially server-side rendering, the distinction between client and server components, and the API routes.

+## Notes

+- Although this is PoC project that uses a monorepo approach to host the entire stack, the production-grade project should use separate repositories for the ease of development, maintenance, and deployment.